AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 1. There are many extensions available for tags.
 Filter the catalog with the term `Web SDK`
 1. In the **[!UICONTROL Adobe Experience Platform Web SDK]** extension, select the **[!UICONTROL Install]** button
     ![Install the Adobe Experience Platform Web SDK extension](assets/websdk-property-addExtension.png)
 1. There are several configurations available for the Web SDK extension, but there only two we are going to configure for this tutorial.
 Update the **[!UICONTROL Edge Domain]** to `data.enablementadobe.com`.
 This setting allows you to set first party cookies with your Web SDK implementation, which is encouraged.
-Later in this lesson, you will map a website on the `enablementadobe.com` domain to your tags property.
+Later in this lesson, you will map a website on the `enablementadobe.com` domain to your tag property.
 The CNAME for the `enablementadobe.com` domain has already been configured so that `data.enablementadobe.com` will forward to Adobe servers.
 When you implement Web SDK on your own website, you will need to create a CNAME for your own data collection purposes, for example, `data.YOUR_DOMAIN.com`
 1. From the **[!UICONTROL Datastream]** dropdown, select your `Luma Platform Tutorial` datastream.
 1. Feel free to look at the other configuration options (but don't change them!) and then select **[!UICONTROL Save]**
     <!--is edge domain required for first party? when will it break?-->